 Other systems require dedicated servers to run taking away gigabytes of memory and making running your cloud in many cases prohibitively expensive.
-With FiFo Cloud the only a small agent runs on the hypervisor, reducing the usual footprint by orders of magnitude.
+With FiFo Cloud the only a small agent runs on the host, reducing the usual footprint by orders of magnitude.

-This is especially an advantage for smaller installations where each bit of memory counts as it allows you to manage a single hypervisor with the same tools and technology you would use for a 100 and seamlessly scale out as you need to.
+This is especially an advantage for smaller installations where each bit of memory counts as it allows you to manage a single host with the same tools and technology you would use for a 100 and seamlessly scale out as you need to.

 FiFo cloud allows us to offer a price that is simple and competitive.
 While traditional solutions calculate the cost based on memory, CPU sockets or cores and in result incentivize specific builds, FiFo Cloud has a simple per host pricing.

-It does not matter if you want to build a system with 2 TB of memory, 500 CPUs or a petabyte of Disk you pay a monthly flat fee per host independent of your design.
+It does not matter if you want to build a system with 2 TB of memory, 500 CPUs or a petabyte of Disk you pay a flat daily fee per host independent of your design.